nodejs/node/doc/api/url.md

 The *C0 control percent-encode set* is used for host and path under certain specific conditions, in addition to all other cases.

-When non-ASCII characters appear within a hostname, the hostname is encoded using the [Punycode][] algorithm.
-Note, however, that a hostname *may* contain *both* Punycode encoded and percent-encoded characters:
+When non-ASCII characters appear within a host name, the host name is encoded using the [Punycode][] algorithm.
+Note, however, that a host name *may* contain *both* Punycode encoded and percent-encoded characters:

 ```js